LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 How to access, display, and download images in bulk.
 Also provides information about what metadata is available and how to get particular details.

-This tutorial is for accessing images via the API, which are generally smaller and low resolution.
+This tutorial is for accessing images directly via the the API, so the images are generally smaller (150 px on one side) and low resolution.
 For accessing larger images that can be manipulated (size, rotation, crop, etc.), see the next tutorial, on IIIF.

 **Background knowledge:**
 * Understand URLs for loc.gov API [requests](requests.html) and how to modify them

 **Applications:**
-* Find URLs for the images
+* Find URLs for images
 * Download images in bulk
-* Get information about the images, such as copyright and usage details
+* Get information about the images, such as copyright and usage details, dates, locations, etc.

 >**[IIIF](https://github.com/LibraryOfCongress/data-exploration/blob/master/IIIF.ipynb)**